Comdriver/7days-discord-bot/README.md

 Zombie Alert is a Discord bot for the game **7 Days to Die** that helps monitor and manage your dedicated game server.
 It can read server logs, announce in-game events to Discord, and provide admin commands through chat.

+If [SERVERTOOLS](https://bitbucket.org/obsessive-coder/sevendaystodie-servertools/src/core/) are installed on the server, bot can utilize some of the SERVERTOOLS commands.

 ---

 ## 📜 Features